 I'M SAYING MOST, BUT NOT ALL of the families of these addicts were dysfunctional.
 If you were a poor, black, working mother in West Oakland and your kid didn't do well in school it was hard to keep him or her off the street.
 Maybe you had three kids who turned out OK and just one who couldn't make it.
 Maybe you got your son into the military, or helped your 13 year old daughter raise her baby; maybe you prayed as hard as you could.
 And still, in the end, you had to kick your own child out of your house.

-I have no solution to the city's problem with these folks, and I sympathize with the neighbors who want them to leave.
-I felt completely safe for the first year I was on Filbert Street but in March of 2018 I was mugged.
-My camera was ripped off my neck.
-Then, six weeks later I was mugged again, this time in a nearby homeless camp.
-Still, the interviews remind me that emotionally there is not that much difference between all of us human beings.
-When I ask anyone on Filbert Street what is the most important thing in their life, they say their children and grandchildren.
-All of them have someone who loves them and prays for them and will take them in if they get clean.
-All of them want to get off drugs.
-No one wants to be an addict.
+I have no solution to the city's problem with the dealers and addicts and I sympathize with the neighbors who want them to leave.
+I felt completely safe for the first year I was on Filbert Street, even with my expensive camera hanging on my neck, but in March of 2018 I was mugged by a young man I never saw.
+He dragged my camera off me so hard I fell down and broke my two front teeth.
+Then, six weeks later, I was mugged again, this time in a nearby homeless camp I knew could be dangerous.
+Still, the interviews and the people who comforted me remind me that we human beings are mostly the same.
+We all want to love and be loved.
+We all want to be understood.
+We all want to have dignity and some kind of independence.
+When I ask the people on Filbert Street what is the most important thing in their lives, they say exactly the same things: their children and grandchildren.
+And all are important to someone who loves them and prays for them and will take them in if they get clean.
+The bottom line is no one wants to be an addict.